Congenital heart defect - corrective surgery

 - Open-heart surgery is needed, and it is often done when the child is between 6 months and 2 years old.

-- Placing a patch on the right ventricle and main pulmonary artery to improve blood flow to the lungs.
+- The surgery involves closing the VSD with a patch and opening the thickened muscle (stenosis).
+A patch is placed on the right ventricle and main pulmonary artery to improve blood flow to the lungs.

 - During a shunt procedure, the surgeon makes a surgical cut in the left side of the chest.